-- (1) Awards listed were approved by the Compensation Committee on January 30, 2017 with a grant date of January 30, 2017. - (2) These amounts are the estimated potential threshold (50%), target (100%) and maximum (250%) incentive award payouts that each NEO was eligible to receive based on performance goals set pursuant to the EIP for the 2017 fiscal year.
-A detailed description of the performance goals and potential incentive award payouts under the EIP is provided in the section captioned "Elements of Executive Compensation Annual Cash Incentive Compensation (short-term compensation element)" within the CD&A. - (3) Reflects the number of PFAs awarded under the Long-Term Incentive Plan for the 2017 fiscal year at the threshold (50%), target (100%) and maximum (250%) payout levels.
-In general, the PFAs, as well as the associated cash-based dividend equivalents, vest on January 30, 2022, subject to the achievement of the pre-defined performance goals.
-A detailed description of the performance goals and potential shares to be paid out is provided in the section captioned "Elements of Executive Compensation Long-Term Equity-Based Incentive Awards (long-term compensation element)" within the CD&A.
+(2) These amounts are the estimated potential threshold (50%), target (100%) and maximum (250%) incentive award payouts that each NEO was eligible to receive based on performance goals set pursuant to the EIP for the 2018 fiscal year.
+A detailed description of the performance goals and potential incentive award payouts under the EIP is provided in the section captioned "Elements of Executive Compensation - Annual Cash Incentive Compensation (short-term compensation element)" within the CD&A.

+(3) No performance-based equity grants were made to our NEOs under the Long-Term Incentive Plan for the 2018 fiscal year.
+In the 2017 fiscal year, each NEO received a front-loaded PFA with the expectation that future annual LTI awards for the balance of the PFA Performance Period are to be delivered in the form of service-based RSUs.
+A detailed description of the FY18 long-term incentives are provided in the section captioned "Elements of Executive Compensation - Long-Term Equity-Based Incentive Awards (long-term compensation element)" within the CD&A.